Kolossion/ns8-test/README.md

 ```

 ### `GET /events/user/:id`
 Returns events assigned to the provided user ID.
-Returns an empty list if ID doesn't have any events.
+Returns an empty list if ID doesn't have any events or doesn't exist.

 ### `GET /events/today`
 Returns the events created in the last 24 hours.
 No parameters.